Off-roading: Desert racing

 High-speed racing in the desert includes chases and racing at maximum speed through rough desert terrain with numerous pots and bumps.
 Drivers often use rear-wheel drive and 4-wheel drive trucks with long-travel suspension and wide stance between the front enlarged tires, which maintains optimal stability at high speed.
 These types of trucks are often called Trophy trucks or PreRunners.

 Rock racing

 Rock racing involves driving over rocks, but unlike rock crawling, does not specify penalties for striking cones, backing up, or winching.
-In addition, rock racing incorporates a level of high-speed racing that is not characteristic of rock crawling.
+In addition, rock racing incorporates a level of high-speed racing (such as rock bouncer) that is not characteristic of rock crawling.